Indefinite Kernel Logistic Regression with Concave-inexact-convex Procedure: CCICP Optimization for IKLR

+The stochastic gradient descent method can also achieve the similar effect with such inexact scheme to solve the sub-problem.
+Since it only processes a mini-batch of data points \cite{Cotter2011Better} or even one data point \cite{Mitliagkas2013Memory} in each iteration, the computational cost per iteration dramatically decreases.
+To be specific, in our algorithm, we randomly pick up only one data point to compute the gradient in the sub-problem.
+The updating scheme is given by

-To obtain the inexact solution ${\bm \beta}^{(t+1)}\approx\mathop{\mathrm{argmin}}\limits_{\bm \beta} \tilde{f}({\bm \beta},{\bm \beta}^{(t)})$ in the inner loop, the terminate condition is occupied by Eq.~\eqref{gradbe}.
-Under such bounded error assumption, the rationality of such approximation and the convergence of the CCICP algorithm will be theoretically demonstrated in Section \ref{sec:AC} with provable guarantees.
-The detailed procedure of the CCICP algorithm in our IKLR model is summarized in Algorithm \ref{alg:one1}.
+where $\eta_t$ is the step size in the $t$th iteration, and $\bm{K}_j$ represents the (randomly picked) $j$th column of the kernel matrix $\bm{K}$.
+Finally, the detailed procedure of the CCICP algorithm with GD and SGD for IKLR is summarized in Algorithm \ref{alg:one1}.